hebermattos/scaling-app-rabbitmq/README.md

 ## why use rabbitmq

-RabbitMQ is a message broker: it accepts and forwards messages.
-You can think about it as a post office: when you put the mail that you want posting in a post box, you can be sure that the letter carrier will eventually deliver the mail to your recipient.
-In this analogy, RabbitMQ is a post box, a post office, and a letter carrier.
+RabbitMQ is a message broker.
+A message broker is software that enables applications to communicate with each other and exchange information, even if they were written in different languages and platforms.

-A message broker acts as an intermediary for various services.
-They can be used to reduce loads and delivery times of web application servers by delegating tasks that would normally take resources and time to a third party process.
+A message broker acts as a middleman for various services.
+They can be used to reduce loads and delivery times of web application servers by delegating tasks that would normally take up a lot of time or resources to a third party process.

-RabbitMQ can be used for performing background operations and performing asynchronous operations.
-It is also a way to exchange the data between different platform applications.

-By using RabbitMQ, we can remove some heavy work from our web applications such as sending a reports in Excel or Pdf format’s or sending an email, SMS or another task such as trigger some other applications to start processing.
+You can remove the heavy work from our applications such as generating reports or sending an email, http requests or SMS.

-Messaging enables software applications to connect and scale.
-Applications can connect to each other, as components of a larger application, or to user devices and data.
+RabbitMQ enables software applications to connect and scale.
+Applications can connect to each other, as components of a larger application.
 Messaging is asynchronous, decoupling applications by separating sending and receiving data.

-Besides using for decoupling software components RabbitMQ can be used for:
+So, besides using for decoupling software components, RabbitMQ can be used for:

 - Performing background operations
 - Performing asynchronous operation